 Why the Russian spring grew into a hot summer only in the Donbass

-In principle, the Donbass had the same fate as Kharkov or Zaporozhye.
+In principle, the same fate awaited Donbass as Kharkov or Zaporozhye.
 It was obvious.
-Therefore, the Kiev authorities did not really try to solve the problem of the Russian spring there.
-Where to rush?
-With a fairly limited number of radicals, Kiev preferred to clean cities in the east of the country in turn.
+Therefore, the Kiev authorities did not particularly try to solve the problem of the Russian spring there.
+Where is the hurry?
+With a fairly limited number of radicals, Kiev preferred to clean up the cities in the east of the country in turn.

 When pearls are grown, the first thing they do is “perform an operation” on the mollusks.
 Simply put, grains of sand are artificially introduced into their bodies.
 After that, the protective reaction of the body is turned on and after some time a person receives this grain of sand, which the mollusk covered with aragonite.
 This is how pearls are born.
 And in about the same way resistance was born in the Donbass.

-Spontaneous self-defense detachments began to arise almost immediately after the coup in Kiev.
-But it was these self-defense units.
-They protected their own homes.
+Spontaneous self-defense detachments began to emerge almost immediately after the coup in Kiev.
+But these were just self-defense units.
+They defended their own homes.
 And their numbers were ridiculous.
-A good incentive for their occurrence was the departure of the Crimea.
+The departure of Crimea became a good incentive for their emergence.
 Bloodless, calm and fast.
-Some, I must say bluntly not the largest, part of the Donetsk people hoped for the same scenario in the Donbass.
-However, it is not worth talking about moods similar to Crimean.
+Some, I must say frankly not the biggest, part of the Donetsk people hoped for the same scenario in Donbass.
+However, it is not worth talking about sentiments similar to those in Crimea.

 Remember March 2014?
-Kiev began to actively prepare for war with Russia.
+Kiev began to actively prepare for a war with Russia.
 On March 17, the first wave of mobilization began.
 Vile, carried out by deception and in violation of the laws of Ukraine.
-Future "heroes" were summoned to military training for 10 days, and already in parts they announced mobilization.
-Naturally, according to data voiced by Poroshenko, 30% of soldiers and sergeants simply deserted.
+The future "heroes" were summoned to military training for 10 days and already in the units they announced mobilization.
+Naturally, according to the data voiced by Poroshenko, 30% of the soldiers and sergeants simply deserted.